 Google’s Keyword Planner is free and a great place to start developing the keyword strategy that will guide your SEO efforts.
-There are some good tutorials online to walk you through the process, such as this one.
-Although it is designed for Adwords (paid search) it is great for SEO as well.
-Boostability has a great keyword analysis tool.
+Although it is designed for Adwords (paid search), it is great for SEO as well.
 You can also use a free trial a variety of tools, including SEMRush and Wordtracker.
 The trial period should allow for enough time to complete an initial analysis.

 Use these tools to develop a list of the top phrases and/or questions you would like to rank for.
 Focus on highly specific phrases (3 or more words) directly related to your business.

 With limited budgets and staff, small businesses need to focus on creating targeted content and improving existing site content.
 In order to show up in the results for your targeted phrases, you need to have content that is highly relevant to the user search.

 The data gleaned from your keyword research is the great place to start with your content development.
 If you don’t have content that explicitly delivers the answer to the user problem or search, then you have a new content opportunity.